Singapore dollar: Iconic series (2013)

+For table standards, see the coin specification table.

 Banknotes

 Orchid series 1967

 The Orchid Series of currency notes is the earliest to be in for circulation in Singapore.
 Issued in the years 1967 to 1976, it has nine denominations: $1, $5, $10, $25, $50, $100, $500, $1,000, and $10,000.

 Each note has an orchid design in the centre of the note's front, the orchid being the national flower of Singapore.
 A scene of Singapore is depicted on the back, which varies across denominations.
 Standard on each note, is the Coat of Arms, a lion head watermark, and the signature of the Minister for Finance and chairman of the BCCS, on the front of the note.
 As an added security feature, all notes have at least one vertically embedded security thread, while the $10,000 note has two.